In January 2021, KCH Garden Square launched a Virtual Mini-Pupillage programme.

 All applications for Tenancy, Pupillage and Mini-Pupillage at KCH Garden Square are assessed in accordance with Bar Council Fair Recruitment Standards.

-Applications for Mini-Pupillage and Virtual Mini-Pupillage are made via our online form.
+Applications for Mini-Pupillage and Virtual Mini-Pupillage are made using the online form in the above section.

 For both Pupillage and Mini-Pupillage applications, markers are looking to assess an applicant in the following areas (in no particular order):